 Overview of Angara

-Angara was established by Harvard Business School graduate Akur Daga, part of a family whose history in the fine gemstone industry dates back generations.
+Angara was established by Harvard Business School graduate Ankur Daga, part of a family whose history in the fine gemstone industry dates back generations.
 Angara is an ancient Sanskrit word meaning “the fire within,” a reference to the effect that light casts upon diamonds and gemstones.
 This ‘fire’ describes the breaking up of light into its spectral colors when put in contact with diamonds and gemstones.

 The allusion to the radiant effect of gemstone fire is certainly fitting for Angara.
 Its collection of jewelry features an array of precious gems in brilliant colors, though beauty isn’t the sole reason for Angara’s success.
-Under Akur Daga’s leadership, backed by ivy league education and heritage, the brand has gained international renown since its founding in 2000.
+Under Ankur Daga’s leadership, backed by ivy league education and heritage, the brand has gained international renown since its founding in 2000.